yana-b27/clearings_extractor_qgis/README.md

 # Power line clearings extractor

-`ClearingsExtractor` is a QGIS plugin designed to extract forest clearings under power lines from pairs of summer and winter Sentinel-2 satellite imagery.
+"Power line clearings extractor" is a QGIS plugin designed to extract forest clearings under power lines from pairs of summer and winter Sentinel-2 satellite imagery.
 It provides a user-friendly dialog interface and advanced tools integrated into the QGIS Processing Toolbox, allowing users to process individual image pairs or batches of images efficiently.
 The plugin includes a custom graphical QGIS model for enhanced processing capabilities.

 The plugin automates:
 - Validation of input raster images (band count and dimensions).